 - Any prenuptial agreements

-- They act in his children’s best interest and can provide a stable living for them
+- They act in their children’s best interest and can provide a stable living for them

 - They have had a solid relationship with each of their children before the divorce

 - They have participated in the rearing of the minor children more than just monetarily providing for them